 Example: Your child has been taking swimming lessons and is determined to be able to swim a length of the pool.
 Set a goal to swim ½ a length, then ¾ and then the full length.
 By doing this your child is having incremental success along the way to achieving their big goal.

 Try to keep these times as close as possible to the normal times with regular healthy snacks in between.
-Avoid junk foods to avoid meltdowns.
+Avoid unhealthy foods to avoid possible behavioural issues.
 Continue the pattern of sitting for meals.

 For special activities such as movies or a visit to the zoo, plot these on a weekly schedule so your child will know which day they are happening and that other things will occur around them.

-Example: Create a schedule – Monday: Home activities, morning snack then the park, lunch at the park and after lunch at 1.00pm the movies.
+Example: Create a schedule – Monday: Activities at home, morning snack then the park, lunch at the park and after lunch at 1.00pm the movies.

 Consistency is the key here.
 If you change these for weekends and holidays keep them the same each day.
 Have a regular wake up time and a go to bed time.

-Example: Saturday: Be out of bed and dressed by 9.30am for day activities as per schedule and by 8.00pm in pijamas and in bed ready to sleep.
+Example: Saturday: Aim to be out of bed and dressed by 9.30am for day activities as per schedule and by 8.00pm in pajamas and in bed ready to sleep.